Aeron/ikev2-strongswan-vpn/README.md

 #### Migration

-There is a auto-migration support for prior-`swanctl` deployments.
+There is an auto-migration support for prior-`swanctl` deployments.

 If PSK credentials are still stored in `/etc/ipsec.secrets`, entrypoint script will try to migrate them to separate `/etc/swanctl/conf.d/psk-*.conf` files.